 This course presents basic survival skills using the Windows operating system.
-The topics covered include: essential hardware and software concepts; using the mouse; using the Windows desktop; disk preparation; creating, editing, saving and printing files; creating and organizing folders; and exploring the Windows accessory programs.
+The topics covered include: essential hardware and software concepts; using peripherals, using the Windows desktop; disk preparation; creating, editing, saving and printing files; creating and organizing folders; and exploring the Windows accessory programs.
 The course is taught in a hands-on environment and assumes no computer experience.
 Prerequisites: eligibility for MATH 101 and ENG 111.
-(Fa,Sp) 2 credits multimedia features, and connecting to the world.
-This course is taught in a hands-on environment.
-Prerequisite: CIS 106.
-(Fa,Sp) 1 credit
+(Fa,Sp) 2 credits